 To create a role, click New Role in the Roles Section of the User Management page.
 Enter the role name, then click Save.

 Now you can use this role for configuring forms and workflows, and request role approval within the tasks.

 Companies change and evolve.
-When employees are transferred to other posts or the company structure shifts, it may be necessary to update the list of role participants, or to perhaps delete a role.
+When employees are transferred to other posts or the company structure shifts, it it will likely be necessary to update the list of role participants, or to perhaps delete a role entirely.